wyfo/umpmc/README.md

 Because the cache ensure that there is no dangling pointers, it cannot be shrunk.

+Some optimization are possible, for example concerning memory ordering of atomic operations.
+I'm not an expert in this domain, and I did not think too much about it.
+Cache-padding is an obvious optimization for atomic fields, using for example `cache-padded` library, but I did not add it as it's not necessary for the algorithm.

 ## Why?

 Unbounded queue is not always a good idea, and there is a bounded algorithm more optimized.
 Here is the reason why I've